ACM-USF-ProjectIncubator/acm-usf-projectincubator.github.io/README.md

 Things we'll be covering:
 1. How to set up GitHub Pages
 2. Setting up a basic website (Using templates!
 No need to reinvent the wheel...
-Unless you want to:tada:)
+Unless you want to)
 3. What is a static website?
     - Are there other kinds of websites?
     - Are there limitations?